michael-trovato/advanced-macro-calculator/README.md

 To maintain proper health status, a minimum daily amount of fat must be consumed.

-Due to lack of scientific understanding, the best effort approach is made for determining fat grams with a safety factor.
+Due to lack of scientific understanding, the best effort approach is made for determining fat grams with a safety factor (20%).

 It is important to maintain essential fatty acid status to avoid deficiencies.